publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch53/m__us_usc_t49_s5309.md

         The term “program of interrelated projects” means the simultaneous development of—

-            (A) 2 or more new fixed guideway capital projects or core capacity improvement projects; or
+            (A) 2 or more new fixed guideway capital projects, small start projects, or core capacity improvement projects; or

-            (B) 1 or more new fixed guideway capital projects and 1 or more core capacity improvement projects.
+            (B) 2 or more projects that are any combination of new fixed guideway capital projects, small start projects, and core capacity improvement projects.

         (7)  __Small start project__  __.—__

         The term “small start project” means a new fixed guideway capital project or corridor-based bus rapid transit project for which—

-            (A) the Federal assistance provided or to be provided under this section is less than $75,000,000; and
+            (A) the Federal assistance provided or to be provided under this section is less than $100,000,000; and

-            (B) the total estimated net capital cost is less than $250,000,000.
+            (B) the total estimated net capital cost is less than $300,000,000.

     (b)  __General Authority__  __.—__